Graduate Admission Requirements for School of Nursing

 - TOEFL score for proof of English proficiency (see details below)

-*Critical care experience must be obtained in a critical care area within the United States, its territories, or a US military hospital outside of the United States.
-Those who have experiences in other areas may be considered, provided they can demonstrate competence with managing unstable clients, invasive monitoring, ventilators, and critical care pharmacology.
+medical intensive care, pediatric intensive care, and neonatal intensive care.
+Those who have experiences in other areas may be considered provided they can demonstrate competence with managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.

 For more details about program accreditation, course requirements, and more, visit the MBU course catalog.